-- 4. A refundable application fee shall apply for formal complaints, as follows: - (a) A complainant shall pay to the Clerk a refundable fee in the amount of \$100.00 upon the filing of a complaint under Section 23.3;

-- (b) The fee payable under subsection (1) shall be refunded to the complainant when the Integrity Commissioner files their report under Section 28, except as may otherwise be required herein; - (c) Where a complaint is found to be frivolous, vexatious, or not made in good faith under Section 25, the fee shall not be refunded; - (d) Where a complaint has been stayed under Section 28.2, a complainant may withdraw their complaint and receive a refund of the fee.
+- a) A refundable application fee shall apply for formal complaints, as follows: - Upon the filing of a complaint under Section 22, a complainant shall pay to the Clerk a refundable fee in the amount established in the Town's Consolidated User Fees By-law, as amended or superseded from time to time; - ii.
+The fee payable under subsection 22.3 I (i) shall be refunded to the complainant when the Integrity Commissioner files their report under Section 26, except as may otherwise be required herein; - iii.
+Where a complaint is found to be frivolous, vexatious, without sufficient grounds or not made in good faith under Section 24, the fee shall not be refunded;

-24. Non-Compliance
+23. Non-Compliance

-- 1. If the complaint received by the Integrity Commissioner is deemed not to be a complaint with respect to non-compliance with the Code, the Integrity Commissioner shall instruct the Clerk to advise the complainant in writing as follows: - (a) Criminal Matter if the complaint is an allegation of a criminal nature consistent with the Criminal Code, the complainant shall be advised that pursuit of such an allegation must be made through the appropriate police service; - (b) Municipal Conflict of Interest if the complaint is an allegation with respect to matters under the Municipal Conflict of Interest Act, the complainant shall be advised to review the matter with their own legal counsel; - (c) Municipal Freedom of Information and Protection of Privacy if the complaint is more appropriately addressed under the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be referred to the Clerk to have the matter reviewed under that Act; - (d) Discrimination or Harassment if the complaint is an allegation of discrimination or harassment, the complainant shall be advised to file a complaint directly with the Human Resources Manager under Town of Fort Erie Health and Safety Policy, as amended from time to time.
-The complainant will also be advised of his/her right to advance an application to the Ontario Human Rights Tribunal: - (e) Municipal Elections if the complaint is more appropriately addressed under the Municipal Elections Act, the complainant shall be referred to the Clerk to have the matter reviewed under that Act; - (f) If the matter is covered by other policies with a complaint procedure or legislation, the complainant will be advised and directed to proceed in a manner as considered appropriate by the Integrity Commissioner;
+- 23.1.
+If the complaint received by the Integrity Commissioner is deemed not to be a complaint with respect to non-compliance with the Code, the Integrity Commissioner may instruct the Clerk to advise the complainant in writing as follows: - (a) Criminal Matter if the complaint is an allegation of a criminal nature consistent with the Criminal Code, the complainant shall be advised that pursuit of such an allegation must be made through the appropriate police service; - (b) Municipal Freedom of Information and Protection of Privacy if the complaint is more appropriately addressed under the Municipal Freedom of Information and Protection of Privacy Act, 1990 the complainant may be referred to the Clerk to have the matter reviewed under that Act; - (c) Discrimination or Harassment if the complaint is an allegation of discrimination or harassment, the complainant may be advised to file a complaint directly with the Human Resources Manager under Town of Fort Erie Health and Safety Policy, as amended from time to time.
+The complainant may also be advised of his/her right to advance an application to the Ontario Human Rights Tribunal;

-(g) In all other cases, the complainant shall be advised that the matter, or part of the matter, is not within the jurisdiction of the Integrity Commissioner to process, with any additional reasons and referrals as the Integrity Commissioner considers appropriate.
+- (d) Municipal Elections if the complaint is more appropriately addressed under the Municipal Elections Act, 1996 the complainant may be referred to the Clerk to have the matter reviewed under that Act; - (e) If the matter is covered by other policies with a complaint procedure or legislation, the complainant may be advised and directed to proceed in a manner as considered appropriate by the Integrity Commissioner; - (f) In all other cases, the complainant shall be advised that the matter, or part of the matter, is not within the jurisdiction of the Integrity Commissioner to process, with any additional reasons and referrals as the Integrity Commissioner considers appropriate.

-25. Refusal to Conduct an Investigation
+24. Refusal to Investigate

-- 1. If the Integrity Commissioner is of the opinion that the referral of a matter to him or her is frivolous, vexatious or not made in good faith, or that there are no grounds or insufficient grounds for an investigation, the Integrity Commissioner shall not conduct an investigation, or, where it becomes apparent in the course of an investigation, shall terminate the investigation. - 2.
-Complaints referred to the Integrity Commissioner that are repetitious in nature, not germane to the Code of Conduct, deemed frivolous, vexatious or without substance in the opinion of the Integrity Commissioner, shall not be advanced to an investigation stage. - 3.
-Other than in exceptional circumstances, the Integrity Commissioner shall not report to Council on any complaint described in Subsections 25 (1) and (2) herein except as part of an annual or other periodic report. - 4.
-The Integrity Commissioner shall inform the Clerk when an investigation is terminated or not advanced for reasons cited above.
-The Clerk in turn will notify the complainant of this decision.
+- 24.1.
+If the Integrity Commissioner is of the opinion that the referral of a matter to him or her is frivolous, vexatious or not made in good faith, or that there are no grounds or insufficient grounds for an investigation, the Integrity Commissioner shall not conduct an investigation, or, where it becomes apparent in the course of an investigation, shall terminate the investigation. - 24.2.
+The Integrity Commissioner shall not report to Council on any complaint described in Subsections 22.1 and 22.2 herein except as part of an annual or other periodic report or unless the Integrity Commissioner should determine it is in the public interest to do so. - 24.3.
+The Integrity Commissioner shall inform the Clerk and the parties to the complaint when an investigation is terminated or not advanced for reasons cited above.

-26. Opportunity for Resolution
+25. Opportunity for Resolution